-PLA is basically a type of programmable logic device used to build reconfigurable digital circuit.
-PLDs have undefined function at the time of manufacturing but they are programmed before made into use.
+PLA is basically a type of programmable logic device used to build a reconfigurable digital circuit.
+PLDs have an undefined function at the time of manufacturing, but they are programmed before made into use.
 PLA is a combination of memory and logic.

 Comparison with other Programmable Logic Devices: